uclaacm/transfer-accel-portfolio-website-workshop/01-html-css-structure-style/README.md

 ![inspect element panel in firefox](images/inspect2.png)

-What you're looking at right now in that inspect element panel is **HyperText Markup Language (more commonly abbreviated HTML)** - one of the three core languages that drive the web. **It is an interpreted, declarative, tree-structured document formatting language** that is processed by your web browser.
+What you're looking at right now in that inspect element panel is **HyperText Markup Language** (more commonly abbreviated as **HTML**) - one of the three core languages that drive the web. **It is an interpreted, declarative, tree-structured document formatting language** that is processed by your web browser.

 That is, an HTML file isn't compiled, and nothing special needs to be done to it for your web browser to understand it.
 As for the rest of that definition, it might sound like a bunch of words right now, but by the end of this lesson, you should be able to understand (and explain) what it all means.